epfl-ada/ada-2023-project-blackada/README.md

 ### EDA

-//TODO: Add EDA we do

-We first explore the dataset to investigate the features relevant to the project.
-We look at the following:
+We first explore the dataset to investigate the features relevant to the project, and filter the data in various ways.
+We will look at the following:

+- The data we have available
-- The length of textual reviews
+- The length of textual reviews in words and characters
-- The location of breweries
-- The dsitribution of different beer types
+- The number of reviews grouped by beer style, breweries and beers
--
+- Any missing data

 ### Text Pre-Processing

-`//TODO:` @Ludek fill in the relevant options with brief detail

-e.g. removal of reviews below a given threshold, lowercasing reviews etc

-Prior to embedding, we carry out the following steps to clean the textual reviews:
+Prior to embedding, we will implemented differnet options for pre-processing the text and see its effect on our analysis.
+The following are explored:

 - Removal of Stopwords: Common English stopwords were removed to focus on meaningful content.

 - Lemmatization: Words were lemmatized to reduce inflected words to their base form.

-- Lowercasing: All text was converted to lowercase for consistency.

 - Adjective Extraction: Optionally, we can retain only adjectives for embedding if non-adjectives create too much noise